Sign up to get update news about us

 Dependents are also eligible for burial.
 There is no fee for veterans or their dependents, and there is no Kansas residency requirement.

-Military retirement pay and SBP payments are tax-free.
+DIC payments and SBP payments are also tax-free.

 Customers who need help are encouraged to call the Kansas Taxpayer Assistance Center at 785-368-8222.